MCUdude/MiniCore/README.md

 ## Link time optimization / LTO
 After Arduino IDE 1.6.11 where released, There have been support for link time optimization or LTO for short.
 The LTO optimizes the code at link time, making the code (often) significantly smaller without making it "slower".
 In Arduino IDE 1.6.11 and newer LTO is enabled by default.
 I've chosen to disable this by default to make sure the core keep its backwards compatibility.
-Enabling LTO in IDE 1.6.10 and older will return an error.
+Enabling LTO in IDE 1.6.10 or older will return an error.
 I encourage you to try the new LTO option and see how much smaller your code gets!
 Note that you don't need to hit "Burn Bootloader" in order to enable LTO.
 Simply enable it in the "Tools" menu, and your code is ready for compilation.
 If you want to read more about LTO and GCC flags in general, head over to the [GNU GCC website](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html)!